brendt/stitcher.io/src/content/blog/2020-01-10-preload-benchmark.md

 This project is a Laravel project, and will obviously do some database calls, view rendering etc. I want to make clear that these benchmarks don't tell anything about the performance of Laravel projects, they *only* measure the relative performance gains preloading could offer.

 Let me repeat that again, just to make sure no one draws wrong conclusions from these results: my benchmarks will *only* measure whether preloading has a relative performance impact compared to not using it.
-These benchmarks say nothing about how much performance impact can be measured, as this will depend on several variables: server load, the code being executed, what page you're on, etc.
+These benchmarks say nothing about how much performance gain there is.
+This will depend on several variables: server load, the code being executed, what page you're on, etc.

+Let's set the stage.

 {{ ad:carbon }}

-Let's set the stage.

 ## Setup